 One of the most popular desserts originated from Sicily are cannoli.
-These delicious dessert is made of crispy tube filled with ricotta cream with pieces of candied fruits or chocolate bits inside.
-The cream can be also flavoured so you can find cannolo with pistachio, almond, chocolate, lemon cream.
+These delicious dessert is made of crispy fried pastry shell filled with ricotta cream which can be plain or flavoured with chocolate bits or candied fruits inside.
+The cream can be also flavoured so you can find cannolo with Bronte pistachio, almond, chocolate or lemon cream.

 These creamy Sicilian dessert can be found in the cake shops throughout the Italy.
 No Sicilian bakery will serve you a cannolo already filled, instead, the ricotta is made daily and piped into the crispy tube when you order, along with your choice of candied fruit, chopped pistachios or chocolate bits.

 Cassata Siciliana is a cake consisting of round sponge cake moistened with fruit juices or liqueur and layered with sweetened ricotta cheese (sometimes mixed with candied fruit and chocolate bits).

 It is covered with a shell of green-colored marzipan and icing.
 On the top usually comes candied fruits and slices of citrus.
 Cassata can also refer to a flavour of gelato inspired by the cake, giving you another way to taste this traditional sweet.

 This attractive dessert made of similar ingredients as cassata is very popular in Sicily.
 Small round sponge cake is covered with a ricotta cream (with added chocolate bits and orange peel) all covered with green marzipan and sugar icing.

 On the top there is a candied cherry.
 This dessert is also very rich and sweet like most Sicilian desserts.